turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_local_ami/README.md

 ## Use case

-Use this policy if you would like to restrict the usage of EC2 instance images to local AMI (AMI owned by the same account)
+Use this policy if you would like to restrict the usage of EC2 instance images to local account AMI images only.

 ## Implementation Details